varmanaa/sakura-rs/docs/PRIVACY_POLICY.md

 ## Data retention

 We retain your information for as long as Sakura remains active in your guild or server.
-Invite codes (at rest) will only exist for a maximum of 30 days.
+Invite codes (at rest) will only exist for a maximum of 22 days.
 You may request that we delete your information at any time.
-If you would like to opt-out of providing the above mentioned information, request access to your information, or request that we delete your information, please join [the support server](https://discord.gg/wtZurTFJdH) and contact Flare#2851.
+If you would like to opt-out of providing the above mentioned information, request access to your information, or request that we delete your information, please join [the support server](https://discord.gg/wtZurTFJdH) and contact @scriptuser.

 ## How we protect your infomation

 We take appropriate security measures to ensure your information is protected from unauthorized access.
-All extracted invite codes are encrypted using PGP encrytion at rest.

 ## Changes to this Privacy Policy